mobileink/api.geometry/README.md

 kore.geometry
 =============

-A geometry vocabulary for clojure
+A geometry vocabulary for clojure.
+Maybe, some unlikely day, good enough to become core.geometry.